Stay up to date with the latest information and recommendations for visitors travelling to Denmark.

 The COVID-19 situation is changing regularly.
 Following updated information on measures and recommendations is crucial to stay healthy and protect vulnerable people.
 Visit the Danish Health Authority page for the most up to date information.

-Denmark’s borders are open to most European countries from 27 June 2020, based on a set of health measures and analysis.
-However, borders to Sweden and Portugal remain closed.
+Denmark’s borders were opened to most European countries from 27 June 2020, based on a set of health measures and analysis.
+However, borders to Luxembourg, Romania and Bulgaria remain closed.
+The borders are open to Sweden from 1 August.

-Furthermore, Denmark's borders are open to a select number of third countries (Australia, Canada, Japan, New Zealand, South Korea, and Thailand) from 4 July 2020, based on the same set of health measures and analysis.
+Denmark's borders are open to a select number of third countries (Australia, Canada, Georgia, Japan, New Zealand, South Korea, Thailand, Tunisia and Uruguay), based on the same set of health measures and analysis.

-To enter Denmark, tourists from the approved countries must show documentation of a valid booking for a minimum of 6 days on entry.
+To enter Denmark, tourists from the approved countries must show documentation of a valid booking for a minimum of 6 nights on entry (excluding those with a permanent residence in the border region).
 If a tourist wishing to enter shows clear signs of sickness, for example a cough, fever, or similar, they will not be allowed to cross the border.

 Danish citizens are allowed to re-enter the country and visitors from other countries can now enter Denmark again under certain conditions.